 Ready for his Close Up.
 “Strong Hunter” is the sequel to “The Cat That Changed America” and is told through the voices and music of the Tongva people of LA, the indigenous people of California.
-The 20 minute film has been entered in Short Film Festivals such as LA Shorts International Film Festival and AFI Shorts and updates the story of P22 and his legacy.
+The 22 minute film has been entered in Short Film Festivals such as Topanga, Pasadena, Santa Monica, Santa Barbara and San Luis Obispo Film Festivals as well as Sundance and Slamdance.
+The short film updates the story of P22 and his legacy.

 Rep. Adam B. Schiff (D-Burbank) is pushing to commemorate P-22 mountain lion with a postage stamp.
 In a letter to the federal committee that recommends new U.S. stamps, Schiff wrote that P-22 was a “magnificent and wild creature, who reminded us all that we are part of a natural world so much greater than ourselves.”